Mountain Quest: Coming of Age for Young Men (3 Week)

 For thousands of years, cultures around the world have relied on the wisdom of intentional rites of passage to awaken the mature masculine spirit within young boys.
 By overcoming various ordeals, initiates bring back the inner resources and external skills that the community depends on for its continued vitality.

-In the spirit of these ancient traditions, the Coming of Age for Boys program offers youth an opportunity to live, learn, and laugh in a supportive community of male mentors and peers.
+In the spirit of these ancient traditions, the Mountain Quest offers youth an opportunity to live, learn, and laugh in a supportive community of male mentors and peers.
 Far away from video games, mass media, and pressures of modern society, life slows down and begins to take on new meaning.

 As participants sleep under star-filled skies, hike among ancient cedars, and dip in cold mountain streams, the rich inner life of a boy awakens.
 At journey’s end, each will bring home the exciting and important story of his own adventure, a greater sense of self-awareness, and new gifts to share with his family and his community.

-This program runs in two sessions during the summer of 2014.
-If you would like more information about our later session, July 27 - August 9, please click here.
+This program runs in two sessions during the summer of 2016.
+If you would like more information about our earlier session, June 26 - July 9, please click here.

 The initiate’s family plays an important role in the Coming of Age Journey.
 On the first day of the trip, parents and guardians will send their children off and then spend some time exploring the changes that are happening in their child and in their family.
 At the conclusion of the 3-week adventure, parents and guardians take part in a program of incorporation.
 During this day-long event, parents and young people alike will have the opportunity to see one another with new eyes.
 Together in this way, they breathe new life into existing relationships, and explore the possibilities of what it means to be a family in the 21st century, with a new family member who is no longer a boy, but a young man.